DavidChenY/cloud-computing-project/README.md

 4. Go to the 3 dots and press edit
 5. Capturing -> Async web requests and SPAs and enable Capture XmlHttpRequest and Capture fetch requests

 ## Summary of lessons learned

+### Kubernetes tutorial for MySQL does not fully work for GKE
+Tutorial for PersistentVolume creation from kubernetes does not work for GKE
+* GKE does not require the PersistentVolume section, only the PersistentVolumeClaim

+### Dynatrace issues:

+### Unscheduable pods from dynatrace
+The pods were unscheduable according to GKE.
+We had to increase the number of nodes to get it working in our initial setup.

+### Agent not injected
+In our initial setup we had a NodeJs application.
+That way the application was not discovered as a service.
+Changing it to a nginx with static files solved that issue.
+Additionaly the pods needed to be restarted or else the injections wouldn't happen.

+### Fetch not traced
+We expected Dynatrace to automatically check the requests made from the page and it took us some time to find out about the setting for it.

 ### Dynatrace log monitoring
- The log monitoring in dynatrace is definitely not easy and out-of-the-box.
-We had a lot of issues as at first the whole services were not recognized.
+Logs were not discovered at first, they also needed to be added in sources until they were shown.

+### Service discovery
+Arguably the biggest amout of time was spend trying to get the service discovery working which in the end still didnt fully work.
+According to the page there shouldnt be any extra rules required and it worked for the client after some docker changes.
 We followed several tutorials from dynatrace on how to setup the monitoring correctly, which ultimately had either wrong version and thus different UI so they were not extremely helpful, or they did not work or solve the problem.
-Ultimately the solution to a whole lot of problems was to rename our microservices to have the name "service" in their actual name.
+In the end we manually added some custom service detection rules to see our services.
+However, doing so doesn't seem to work well with the distributed path tracing.